vidyagames998/vidyagames998.github.io/eldenring/index.md

 From Agheel lake north head north east and drop down into the river by the spring.
 Run south until you get invaded and defeat him it should be very easy with a +9, then head in the murkwater cave.
 Take right and fight and kill patches.
 Use the bell he drops at the round table hold item shop to buy margits shackle for 5k.
 His bell bearing also sells a recipe to make gold pickled fowl foots.

 Travel to east capital rampart, look out over the city and go to the building with the gold dome that's destroyed.
 On the third floor is a seedbed curse on a chair.
 Go to the round table hold and talk to a red guy past the item shop to get a key.
 Travel to the underground roadside grace in the capital city.
 Head north and drop down by the gate.
 Head west past all the flower enemies, up the ladder, and let the guy out of the jail.
 This makes it so we can fight the next boss ahead with an extra summon.
+The basement of the capital city goes down pretty far, but we don't need to explore this or fight any of the mini bosses down here.

 Head back the queens bedchamber grace, summon the dung eater and melina.
 Buff up then head inside.
 Run back and summon your mimic and heal.
 When you summons start attacking use the shackle.
 Then run up and get close and get a few hits in.
 Let the summons tank damage and hit and run away.
 You'll likely need to dodge to the left and right a lot.
 At half health run away to dodge the spell he uses.
 This should be a pretty easy fight with the shackle and summons.